Nada-Elhossiny/Nada-Elhossiny/README.md

 ### Hi there 👋

 My name is Nada Elhossiny and I am a Computer Science and Business student at the Univeristy of Waterloo and Wilfred Laurier University!
-- 👩‍💻 I’m currently working as a Full Stack Software Engineering Intern @ Manulife
+- 👩‍💻 I’m currently a Full Stack Software Engineering Intern @ Manulife
 - 🌱 I’m currently learning React and deepening my understanding of Python and SQL Databases
 - 🤔 I'm interested in learning more about Data Science
 - 📫 Feel free to reach me on